-Through our Tribal Lands Conservation Program, the National Wildlife Federation partners with sovereign tribal nations to solve today's conservation challenges for future generations.
+Through our Tribal Partnerships Program, the National Wildlife Federation partners with sovereign tribal nations to solve today's conservation challenges for future generations.
 Our tribal work is headquartered out of the National Wildlife Federation's Rocky Mountain Regional Center, and includes staff on the ground from Montana to Arizona.

 We work nationwide with tribes to protect wildlife, advance land stewardship, safeguard water resources, provide environmental education, and combat climate change.

-The goal of the Tribal Lands Conservation Program is to promote environmental and economic justice for Native Americans and to address inequities and resource needs for tribes at the local, state, and national levels.
+The goal of the Tribal Partnerships Program is to promote environmental and economic justice for Native Americans and to address inequities and resource needs for tribes at the local, state, and national levels.

 The National Wildlife Federation and our tribal partners work to restore and protect wildlife and preserve key wildlife habitats and corridors.
 Our work includes: